Depression and Back Pain: What’s the Connection?

 Appropriate treatment options for chronic back pain include:

-When comparing chronic pain and depression treatments, you can quickly see that there are similar treatment options for both problems, such as regular exercise and proper diet.
-Those should be implemented first, and then if additional help is needed, the others can be added in.
+These mutual treatment options should be implemented first, and then if additional help is needed, the others can be added in.
 It’s always recommended to start with the least invasive method to reduce the risk of side effects and other issues.

 Seeing a Chiropractor for Back Pain